farshidtz/linuxptp-snap/README.md

 - `t` is used to specify the transport specific field in sent messages as a hexadecimal number.

-### phc2sys - synchronize the System clock with PHC:
+### phc2sys - synchronize the system clock with PHC:
 ```bash
 $ sudo linuxptp-rt.phc2sys -s eno1 -c CLOCK_REALTIME --step_threshold=1 --transportSpecific=1 -w -m
 phc2sys[39606.945]: Waiting for ptp4l...